lightward/mechanic-tasks/docs/trigger-order-emails-with-a-tag/README.md

 # Trigger order emails with a tag

-Tags: Watch, Email, Orders, Tag
+Tags: Email, Orders, Tag, Watch

 This task monitors order tags, and sends out an email that you configure whenever a certain tag is added.
 Supports email templates, and sending to custom recipients.